Halve Hahn

 Variations

-Cologne canonical with aged Gouda + Mostert + Röggelchen; Düsseldorf variant uses ABT Tomme cheese instead of Gouda; some modern Brauhäuser offer 'Halve Hahn Premium' with aged Edam or English Cheddar (controversial); commercial pre-made Halve Hahn sold in Cologne supermarkets is acceptable for quick lunch but the freshness suffers; the dish is so simple that quality of bread, cheese, and pickle matter enormously — substandard ingredients ruin it.
+Cologne canonical with aged Gouda + Mostert + Röggelchen; the Düsseldorf variant uses Mainzer cheese (Handkäse) and a double rye roll instead; some modern Brauhäuser offer 'Halve Hahn Premium' with aged Edam or English Cheddar (controversial); commercial pre-made Halve Hahn sold in Cologne supermarkets is acceptable for quick lunch but the freshness suffers; the dish is so simple that quality of bread, cheese, and pickle matter enormously — substandard ingredients ruin it.

 On the Palate